Motivic integration and the birational invariance of BCOV invariants: Introduction

 The BCOV invariants can be extended to projective manifolds with torsion canonical bundle (or equivalently, with vanishing first Chern class by \cite{BeauvilleJDG}), see \cite{z2}.
 Theorem \ref{thm-main-BirInv} still holds in this more general case.
 In fact, we can prove the birational invariance in a much broader setting involving singular varieties.

-We call a normal projective complex variety $X$ a \emph{canonical (resp.
-KLT) Calabi--Yau variety}, if it has canonical (resp.
+We call a normal projective complex variety $X$ a \emph{ Calabi--Yau variety with canonical (resp.
+KLT) singularities}, if it has canonical (resp.
 Kawamata log terminal) singularities (cf.~\cite{KollarMori} or Definition \ref{def-KLT}) and $K_{X}\sim_{\Q}0$, where $\sim_\Q$ is the linear equivalence relation for $\Q$-Cartier divisors.
-We will propose a natural definition of the BCOV invariant for KLT Calabi--Yau varieties (see Definition \ref{def-BCOV-KLT}), which we still denote by $\tau$.
+We will propose a natural definition of the BCOV invariant for Calabi--Yau varieties with KLT singularities (see Definition \ref{def-BCOV-KLT}), which we still denote by $\tau$.
 It coincides with the usual one in the smooth case.
 Theorem~\ref{thm-main-BirInv} admits the following extension:

-\begin{alphatheorem} Let $X$ and $X'$ be canonical Calabi--Yau varieties.
+\begin{alphatheorem} Let $X$ and $X'$ be Calabi--Yau varieties with canonical singularities.
 If $X$ and $X'$ are birationally isomorphic, then $\tau(X) = \tau(X')$. \end{alphatheorem}

 A resolution of singularities $f\colon \widetilde{X}\to X$ is called \emph{crepant} if the relative canonical divisor $K_{\widetilde{X}/X}$ is trivial.
 By Theorem \ref{thm-main-singular}, the BCOV invariant of a canonical Calabi--Yau variety equals to the BCOV invariant of any crepant resolution.
 Note that neither the existence nor the uniqueness of crepant resolution is guaranteed.
 Bridgeland--King--Reid \cite{BKR} proved its existence in dimension 3 for Gorenstein quotient singularities.